Join our mailing list

 Paul Sandhurst Gregory Chair of Trustees

 Paul graduated with a degree in architecture from Reading University, Berkshire and later joined a firm of surveyors in Swindon.
 He set up his own lettings firm before joining the board of Hamptons estate agents.
 As a volunteer, Paul has chaired Swindon Borough Council’s Equality Forum and Churchfields Academy.
 Paul has also been a member of Wessex’s Hate Crime Scrutiny panel, an Independent Advisor to Wiltshire’s Criminal Justice Board and worked as a magistrate.
 Paul is currently a director of Belgravia Lettings Ltd, Air Support Solutions and Swindon Heritage.
-Paul has been a long-term supporter and funder of the arts.
+Paul is a long-term supporter and funder of the arts.

 Sue Welsh Trustee